-By nature and by training, I am a designer, photographer, and art director with two decades of experience.
+I am a designer, photographer, art director, and nonprofit leader with over two decades of experience shaping brands and building mission-driven work.

-As the founder of a creative services studio and the founder and executive director of a mental health nonprofit, I've demonstrated my commitment to a client- and cause-focused mindset, cultivating teams and effecting positive change within communities.
+As the founder of a creative services studio and the founder and executive director of a mental health nonprofit, I’ve built my career around a client- and cause-focused mindset — cultivating teams, strengthening organizations, and creating work that contributes to meaningful change within communities.

-Recognition in print design, photography, event management, and film has offered me roles as an adjunct professor in Design and Photography, conducting portfolio reviews, and offering career mentoring.
+Recognition in print design, photography, event management, and film has led to opportunities to serve as an adjunct professor in Design and Photography, conduct portfolio reviews, and mentor emerging creatives.

-I have a genuine eagerness to contribute to impactful, creative endeavors alongside other cool humans.
+I am genuinely eager to contribute to impactful, creative endeavors alongside other cool humans.

 Here are the highlights from more than 20 years of experience in the creative services industry; for my expanded CV, click here.
 Or explore my portfolio with a curated selection of work.